-Returning Educators: Join us for a quick overview of Caring for Our Watersheds, where classrooms groups of ten or more answer the question, “What can you do to improve your watershed”?
-5th Grade-10th Grade educators and partners from the Mid-Atlantic Region of the US are welcomed to attend to learn more about this opportunity!
+Returning Educators: Join us for a quick overview of Caring for Our Watersheds, where classroom groups of ten or more answer the question, “What can you do to improve your watershed”?
+Middle school and high school educators and partners from the Mid-Atlantic Region of the US are welcome to attend to learn more about this opportunity!
 You can do this in any subject matter class but social studies, special classes like art and library, gifted classrooms, eco-clubs, science and STEAM classes align best.

 May 11th, 2023

 The top 10 Environmental Civic Action Stories are announced for the final competition for prize money ranging from $300 to $1,000.
 Student groups take part in a reflection panel.
 All non-finalist action stories are showcased and voted on for a People’s Choice Award for $200 prize money.